 Greenwich Ballet Academy was founded in 2006 and is proud to be among the most prestigious and highly regarded pre-professional classical ballet academies in the United States.
 The Academy’s mission is to nurture talented young students toward careers in professional ballet and optimizing college aspirations.
 The Academy takes great care in directing each of its students on an individual path toward excellence and with an emphasis on superior technique, artistry and stage presence.
 GBA promotes this learning in a positive environment that develops not only exceptional dance skills, but overall health, fitness, self-confidence, and leadership.

-A Time Tested Approach to Classical Ballet Training
+GBA’s Approach to Classical Ballet Training

 The core GBA curriculum has eight Levels, beginning with Level 1 (designed for 7-10 year olds), and progressing through Level 8 (average age 16-18 years old).
 In 2013, GBA began offering instruction for Pre-Academy students (children ages 5-7) and Early Preparation classes for our youngest dancers (ages 4-5).